zmon1010/kendo-ui-core/docs/knowledge-base/spreadsheet-custom-cell-editor-popup.md

 <table>
  <tr>
   <td>Product</td>
-  <td>Spreadsheet for Progress® Kendo UI®</td>
+  <td>Spreadsheet for Progress Kendo UI</td>
  </tr>
 </table>

 ## Description

+I want to show the editor to the side of the selected Spreadsheet cell and make it disappear when the user clicks outside the popup.
 Can I use the Spreadsheet custom editor with a Kendo UI Popup?
-I want the Editor to be shown next to the side of the cell that is selected and disappear when the user clicks a location other than the Popup.

-## Possible Solution
+## Solution

 The following example demonstrates how to implement this scenario.